sergei-mironov/cake3/README.md

 Why
 ---

-Make is a build tool created more than 20 yesrs ago, it has a number of versions and dialects.
+Make is a build tool which was created more than 20 yesrs ago.
+It has a number of versions and dialects.
 Basic Makefiles are really easy to write and understand.
-Unfortunately, it is hard to write real-world scale rules set correctly due to tricky syntax and complex extentions.
-As of today, Make has automatic, declarative and imperative variables, builtin rules, pattern-rules, double-colon rules, C-style ifdefs (which doesn't work well with declarative variables) and many many other strange things.
-Nevertheless, it is still widely used as a de-facto standard build tool which everyone has access to.
+Unfortunately, it is hard to write real-world scale set of rules correctly due to tricky syntax and lots of pitfails.
+As of today, Make has automatic, declarative and imperative variables, builtin rules, pattern-rules, double-colon rules, C-style ifdefs (which doesn't work well with declarative variables) and lots of other strange things.
+Nevertheless, it is still widely used as a de-facto standard tool which everyone has access to.

-So the goal of Thirdcake is to provide a tool which would allow the developer to
+The goals of Thirdcake are to help the developer to:

+  * Stop overusing Make by removing build-logic from Makefile into more sutable language
-  * Write Makefiles which could be distributed to the end users as is
+  * Still have a correct Makefile which could be distributed to endusers
-  * Be sure that my Makefiles do right things
   * Take a bit of Haskell practice :)

 Features and limitations